Bara (genre)

 (薔薇, Bara) is a colloquialism for a genre of Japanese art and media known within Japan as gay manga (ゲイ漫画) or (ゲイコミ, gei komi).
 The genre focuses on male same-sex love, as created primarily by gay men for a gay male audience.
 Bara can vary in visual style and plot but typically features masculine men with varying degrees of muscle, body fat, and body hair, akin to bear or bodybuilding culture.
 While bara is typically pornographic, the genre has also depicted romantic and autobiographical subject material, as it acknowledges the varied reactions to homosexuality in modern Japan.

 The use of bara as an umbrella term to describe gay Japanese comic art is largely a non-Japanese phenomenon, and its use is not universally accepted by creators of gay manga.
-In non-Japanese contexts, bara is used to describe a wide breadth of Japanese and Japanese-inspired gay erotic media, including illustrations published in early Japanese gay men's magazines, western fan art, and gay pornography featuring human actors.
+In non-Japanese contexts, bara is used to describe a wide breadth of Japanese, Japanese-inspired, or not-at-all influenced by Japanese culture -gay erotic media, including illustrations published in early Japanese gay men's magazines, western fan art, and gay pornography featuring human actors.
 Bara is distinct from yaoi, a genre of Japanese media focusing on homoerotic relationships between male characters that historically has been created by and for women.